 How can I inquire about a test question?

-If, while taking the LSAT, you find what you believe to be an error or ambiguity in a test question that affects your response to the question, report it to the test proctor as soon as you finish the test and email LSATTS@LSAC.org immediately.
+If while taking the LSAT, you find what you believe to be an error or ambiguity in a test question that affects your response to that specific question, report it to the test proctor as soon as you finish the test and email LSATTS@LSAC.org immediately.

-LSAC will respond to all reasonable inquiries about test questions, but to be entitled to the formal review process described in the LSAC Policies and Procedures Governing Challenges to LSAT Questions, your inquiry must be made within 90 days of your LSAT score being released and must include the reasons why you believe there is an error or ambiguity.
-Your inquiry should include your name, your LSAC account number, question type (Analytical Reasoning, Logical Reasoning, or Reading Comprehension), and any identifying information you can recall such as the section in which the question appeared, the number of the question, or key words in the question.
+LSAC will respond to all reasonable inquiries about test questions received within 10 days after the candidate’s LSAT test date.
+Your inquiry should include your name, your LSAC account number, question type (Logical Reasoning or Reading Comprehension), and any identifying information you can recall such as the section in which the question appeared, the number of the question, or key words in the question.
 LSAT Test Developers will review your inquiry and send a written response.
-If the response does not answer your concerns, you can request further review by a panel of expert reviewers not otherwise associated with LSAC.

 How will schools use my LSAT score?

 Law schools use LSAT scores as one component of a holistic admission process that considers many factors related to each candidate.
-LSAC conducts research for individual schools on how LSAT scores and other applicant credentials correlate to student performance at their school.
-These schools have a long history of using the LSAT and know how to use the test and other predictors in their processes.
+These schools have a long history of using the LSAT appropriately and know how to use the test and other predictors in their processes.

 Are there other tests available for law school admission?

-Some law schools in the U.S. and Canada accept other tests.
+Some law schools in the U.S. and Canada accept other tests for the purposes of admission.
 However, the LSAT is the only test accepted by all law schools, and the only test designed specifically for law school admission.
 Other tests are designed for different purposes and test different skills.
 The best way to assess your ability to succeed in law school is to take the LSAT.

 What effect does the LSAT have on law school diversity?